roblox-compilers/roblox-py/README.md

   Using a VScode sync plugin you can upload your code to the world with GitHub, GitLab, whatever.
 - 📲  In-roblox plugin </br>
   If you dont what to use VScode, python supports a roblox plugin which can be hosted in the terminal with all the features listed above!
-- ❎ Lambda </br>
-  Lambda in python is fully supported so you can write full functions in one line
 - 🌙 Lunar </br>
   roblox-pyc comes with a custom language called lunar with amazing syntax features which is a modified version of MoonScript for roblox
-- 🤖 Use VsCode features </br>
-  VsCode has many features including better autofill, linting, and Github Copilot.
-If you choose to use it roblox-pyc will support it.

 ***
 #### Todo: